-SERF is administered by the Minnesota State Retirement System (MSRS) and is established and administered in accordance with Minnesota Statutes, Chapters 352.
-SERF includes the General Employees Retirement Plan (General Plan), a multipleemployer, cost-sharing defined benefit plan.
+SERF is administered by the Minnesota State Retirement System (MSRS) and is established and administered in accordance with Minnesota Statutes, Chapter 352.
+SERF includes the General Employees Retirement Plan (General Plan), a multiple-employer, cost-sharing, defined benefit plan.
 Certain employees of the Authority are covered by the General Plan.
 The General Plan provides retirement, disability, and death benefits to plan members and their beneficiaries.
 Employee and employer contributions were funded at 100.0 percent of the required contributions set by statute.

-Minnesota Statutes, Section 352.04 requires that eligible employees contribute 6.0 percent of their total compensation to the fund.
+Minnesota Statutes, Section 352.04 requires that eligible employees contribute 5.5 percent of their total compensation to the fund.
 Participating employers are also required to contribute 6.25 percent to this fund.
-The Authority's contribution to the General Plan for the year ended June 30, 2023 was \$22,285.
+The Authority's contribution to the General Plan for the year ended June 30, 2024 was \$23,095.
 All active and deferred members are fully vested to the extent of their contributions plus interest at a rate of 6.0 percent through June 30, 2011, 4.0 percent through June 30, 2018, and 3.0 percent thereafter.
-For monthly retirement benefits, members hired before July 1, 2010, are vested after three years of covered service; members hired after June 30, 2010, are vested after five years of covered service.
+For monthly retirement benefits, members are vested after three years of covered service.
 MSRS issues a publicly available financial report that may be obtained at www.msrs.state.mn.us/financial-information; by writing to Minnesota State Retirement System, 60 Empire Drive, Suite #300, St Paul, Minnesota 55103 or by calling (651) 296-2761 or 1-800-657-5757 or via e-mail at info@msrs.us.